holochain-playground/happ/README.md

 Create your own DNA designs.

 1. I have an idea for a happ/DNA.
-2. I can pseudo-code it in blockly, or aggregate zomes from the library, and send it to you via a link.
+2. I can pseudo-code it in [blockly](https://holochain-playground.github.com/blockly), or aggregate zomes from the library, and send it to you via a link.
 3. You can review it and add comments, or also attacks.
 4. You can also fork it and provide alternative ways of doing things.
 5. We can compare ways of doing things side-by-side.

+- Maybe in the future it will download a scaffolded happ structure?

 ## Dojo